Brain Salad Surgery: Recording

 The next songs recorded at Advision were "Still....You Turn Me On" and "Jerusalem".
 The adaptation of the hymn is notable for the debut of the first polyphonic synthesizer in history, the Moog Apollo, which was just a prototype of the Polymoog at that time.
 Together with the Lyra monophonic and the Taurus bass synthesizers, it formed the Moog Polyphonic Ensemble, also known as the Constellation.
-The Apollo synthesizer was also used by Emerson on "Benny the Bouncer", which was the last track recorded for the album.
+The Apollo synthesizer was also used by Emerson on "Karn Evil 9: 3rd Impression".

+In addition to its considerable evolution of synthesizer technology, Brain Salad Surgery also contained a higher proportion of songs featuring acoustic and electric guitars than their earlier work.
+Whereas the first three studio albums contained only one or two tracks each with guitars, "Toccata", "Benny The Bouncer" and both parts of "Karn Evil 9: 1st Impression" all feature electric guitar texturing, with two lengthy guitar solos highlighting Karn Evil 9.
+"Still You Turn Me On" additionally features multiple acoustic guitars and wah-wah guitar accents in addition to Emerson on harpsichord and accordion.
+From this point onward, the guitar would become a more common addition to ELP albums although it would remain subordinate to Emerson's keyboard work.

 Mixing

 The results of the four-month recording sessions were mixed in the first week of October 1973 at AIR Studios in London.
 The original mix was turned down by Emerson, Lake & Palmer, and as a result, most of the material was remixed once more to their satisfaction.
 The first mixes of several tracks have been released on some more recent reissues of the album.